sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 ```

-This cryptic error means there is no `use strict` pragma in our `sayhi` command.
+This cryptic error is telling us there is no `use strict` pragma in our `sayhi`
+command.
 Slap that in and you'll be good to go.

 Note that Perl Critic has a reputation for being quite opinionated.
 You can
 change the behavior of Perl Critic to your liking by supplying configuratoin